gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 # DC/OS 1.10 Beta 1

 <div style="padding: 10px; border: 2px solid black; background-color: #e3e4e5;">
+<h3>This beta release is for testing only and not to be used in production.
+It will only support new installations.</h3>
 <h4>DC/OS 1.10 Beta 1 has a number of limitations that will be resolved at GA time:</h4>
 <ul>
 <li>Upgrades from 1.9 are not supported.</li>